idmengineering/handy_stuff/shib/force-authn.md

-# forceAuthn with Shibboleth SP
+# Forced Authentication with Shibboleth SP

 Single sign-on (SSO) allows users to authenticate once against an Identity Provider (IdP), and get "automatically" logged into one or more Service Providers (SPs), without need to re-authenticate for a period of time determined by the length of the IdP's "session" (often taking the form of a cookie stored in the user's browser).